Focus Taiwan App

 Li noted that Taigi poetry has historically struggled to find readers, in part because the language has long been regarded primarily as an oral language rather than a written one.

-By choosing to write in Taigi, Un said she hoped to challenge long-standing stereotypes about the language.
+By choosing to write in Taigi, she hoped to challenge long-standing stereotypes about the language, 27-year-old Un told CNA in an interview.

 "I wanted to show that Taigi can look completely different from what people usually imagine," she said.
 "Maybe then younger generations will be willing to engage with it."